Stephen Fishbach: Career

 Fishbach began blogging for People Magazine in 2009, during the airing of Survivor: Samoa.
 In this blog he analyzes each episode of Survivor and discusses the strategies and moves of the contestants and awards the player who made the biggest impact of the episode a Fishy Award.
 Fishbach decided to step down from People in 2019, during the airing of Survivor: Island of the Idols.

 In 2012, Fishbach began co-hosting the Survivor Know-It-Alls podcast alongside Rob Cesternino.
 Fishbach and Cesternino were asked to compete together in The Amazing Race 31, but were unable to do so because of Fishbach's wedding.

 Personal life

 Fishbach was born in New York City in 1979 to parents Constance and Ronald Fishbach.
 He grew up in Los Angeles where he graduated as valedictorian from Harvard-Westlake School with a 4.25 GPA.
 He attended Yale University, earning his B.A in English in 2001.

+In 2010, Fishbach began dating Survivor: China and Survivor: Heroes vs. Villains contestant, Courtney Yates.
+The pair broke up in 2013.

-Fishbach married Julia Lemle on 9 June 2018, in Washington.
+Fishbach married Julia Lemle on June 9, 2018, in Washington.
 The couple had met in 2014 on the social-networking website OkCupid.
-They welcomed a daughter in 2020.
+Their daughter was born in 2020.